Use code ESIMDB15 for 15% discount. Limited time only.

 Used Voye while traveling in africa, had bad experience regarding the roaming operators, connectivity, speed, etc, comparing to other travel companions that used other esims with similar prices.

-Several providers offer unlimited data eSIM plans for Kenya, including Truely, Roamify, Yesim, Yoho Mobile, and eSIM Cards.
-Itâs important to note that speeds may be throttled with some of these plans, and Yoho Mobile plans have a speed limit of 5Mbps.
-Pricing for these unlimited data options generally ranges from approximately $10 to $450, depending on the validity period and provider.
+Several providers offer unlimited data eSIM plans for Kenya, including Firsty, Truely, Roamify, Yesim, Yoho Mobile, and eSIM Cards.
+Please be aware that speeds may be throttled with some of these plans, and Firsty plans may have a speed limit of 256kbps, while Yoho Mobile plans have a speed limit of 5Mbps.
+Pricing for these unlimited data plans ranges approximately from $0.00 to $449.07 USD, depending on the provider and validity period.

 Kenya's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):